-Property falling under POCA may include money, shares, and goods with criminal acts including bribery, tax evasion and companies not complying with the law of the United Kingdom.
+These offenses may include money, shares, and physical goods.
+Criminal acts such as bribery are also covered.
+They can also include tax evasion and companies not complying with the law of the United Kingdom.

-If during your intended prosecution a search was initiated, and cash was found prosecution must reasonably suspect that it was to be used for unlawful conduct or as a result of any form of criminal activity.
+Cash siezures can occur if, during your intended prosecution, a search was initiated, and cash was found.
+The prosecution must reasonably suspect that it was to be used for unlawful conduct.
+Alternatively, they must reasonably suspect that it was obtained as a result of any form of criminal activity.

 This money can be seized after an investigation and an application for forfeiture.